onkar-03/The-Ultimate-React/08. How React Works/Theory Notes.md

 - **Render Process Scope**:
   - The render process is triggered for the entire application not just for one single component
   - This doesn't mean that the entire DOM is updated
-  - In React rendering is about calling component functions and figuring out what needs to be changed in DOM later
+  - In React rendering is about calling component functions for the Updated Components and figuring out what needs to be changed in DOM later
   - In practice it looks like React only renders the updated components but thats not how react works behind the scenes
   - React looks at the entire tree when a render happens